 One goal of the TUSD GATE Program is to utilize equitable practices to identify gifted learners.

-- All GATE Testing will occur in the fall
+- 3rd Grade Students: Universal GATE screening will occur in the fall

-- Eligible students new to TUSD (in grades 7-12) will have an opportunity to participate in GATE Testing (with parent/guardian permission)
+- Eligible students new to TUSD (in grades 6-12) will have an opportunity to participate in GATE screening (with parent/guardian permission)

 The Naglieri Nonverbal Ability Test (NNAT3)

 The TUSD GATE identification process begins with universal screening in Grade 3.
-As an accommodation for students who were unable to participate in testing during the 2020-2021 school year, we will also be universally screening students in Grade 4 this year.
-No form or application is necessary for participation in Grades 3 and 4 universal GATE testing.
+No form or application is necessary for participation in Grades 3 universal GATE screening.

-If a parent/guardian chooses to withdraw their student from GATE testing, they must submit a Withdraw From GATE Testing (Opt-OUT) form by the established deadline.
-Parent/guardians will receive notification about testing and will be provided the option to withdraw their student from testing.
-A copy of the Withdraw From GATE Testing form can also be accessed through the Quick Links section on this webpage.
+If a parent/guardian chooses to withdraw their student from GATE screening, they must submit a Withdraw From GATE Screening (Opt-OUT) form by the established deadline.
+Parent/guardians will receive notification about GATE screening and will be provided the option to withdraw their student from screening in the fall.
+A copy of the Withdraw From GATE Screening form can also be accessed through the Quick Links section on this webpage.

-If a student scores in the 94th percentile or below and does not qualify for identification, further testing will be allowed per parent request via permission form, but only in one additional year (Grades 4-5).
+If a student does not qualify for identification, further GATE screening will be allowed per parent request via permission form, but only in one additional year (Grades 4-5).

-Grades 5 and 6 students will not be universally tested throughout the District.
-Please watch for the Grades 5 and 6 GATE testing permission (Opt-IN) form window in an email sent by the District to eligible students (those who are new to the district or have only tested once before) and in your school site's communication (the week of September 13th).
-The GATE testing permission form deadline will also be posted on this website.
+Grades 4 and 5 students are not universally screened throughout the District.
+Please watch for the Grades 4 and 5 GATE Screening permission (Opt-IN) form window in an email sent by the District to eligible students and in your school site's communication.
+Fourth and fifth grade students are eligible for screening if they are new to the district or have only participated once before.

-Unlike the process for universal Grade 3 and 4 GATE testing this year, Grade 5 and 6 testing requires parents/guardians to submit a signed permission form.
-Permission to Test (Opt-IN) forms must be submitted by the deadline in order to participate in testing.
+Unlike the process for universal Grade 3 GATE screening, Grade 4 and 5 screening requires parents/guardians to submit a signed permission form.
+Permission to Screen (Opt-IN) forms must be submitted by the deadline in order to participate in screening.

 New to TUSD in Grades TK-2